 WinPower’s extra renewable electricity only comes from zero emission sources, such as solar, wind, low impact hydropower1, and sources that destroy methane, such as anaerobic digestion.
 Methane has a global warming potential (GWP) 28-36 times greater than CO2 over a 100 year period2.
 Combustion destroys methane and releases some CO2, resulting in a net reduction in GWP.
-Other forms of biomass are explicitly not purchased, due to their positive emissions of CO2 during their life cycles.
+Other forms of biomass are explicitly excluded, due to their positive emissions of CO2 during their life cycles.

 Helping to Build Clean Energy